istnanosatlab/istSATviewer/README.md

 - TNC
 - Virtual TNC (audio playback/radio audio input)

-the default script is configured to work with RTL-SDR.
-To use with PlutoSDR, you jaust have to change the docker-compose.yaml to use the correct script the line is commented, so all you have to do is comment the rtl line and uncomment the pluto line
+The default script is configured to work with RTL-SDR.
+To use with PlutoSDR, you just have to change the docker-compose.yaml to use the correct script the line is commented, so all you have to do is comment the rtl line and uncomment the pluto line

 ## TNC support

 This is an alternative way to receive messages from the satellite.
-It avoid the need of an SDR, therefore it also avoids the need for GNU Radio.
+It avoids the need for an SDR, therefore it also avoids the need for GNU Radio.

-In order to use a TNC, there are a few changes that you need to do.
-The file "config_tnc_example" contains and example for a typicall TNC.
+To use a TNC, there are a few changes that you need to make.
+The file "config_tnc_example" contains the example for a typical TNC.
 Make sure that you change the serial port and baud rate to the correct values.

 If you are using docker and want to use it with a TNC, to minimize dependencies, you will need to run the tnc_proxy.py script locally.
 With the following commands: